Fay Weldon: Early life

 Weldon was born Franklin Birkinshaw to a literary family in Birmingham, England, on 22 September 1931.
 Her maternal grandfather, Edgar Jepson (1863–1938), her uncle Selwyn Jepson and her mother Margaret Jepson wrote novels (the latter sometimes under the nom de plume Pearl Bellairs, from the name of a character in Aldous Huxley's short story "Farcical History of Richard Greenow").

 Weldon grew up in Christchurch, New Zealand, where her father, Frank Thornton Birkinshaw, worked as a doctor.
 In 1936, when she was five, her parents agreed to separate, later divorcing (1940).
 She and her sister Jane spent the summers with her father, first in Coromandel, later in Auckland.
 She attended Christchurch Girls' High School for two years from 1944.
-Weldon has described herself as a "plump, cheerful child", stating in a blog post that began as an unpublished article for the Daily Mail: "I was born large, blonde and big-boned into a family of small beautiful women.
+Weldon described herself as a "plump, cheerful child", stating in a blog post that began as an unpublished article for the Daily Mail: "I was born large, blonde and big-boned into a family of small beautiful women.
 My mother thought it was unlikely that anyone would marry me, and therefore I would have to pass exams, earn my own living and make my own way in the world.
 Or that’s what I thought she thought."
 She goes on to explain how this view of herself affected her later writing career.
 "I’d be happier to have been seen as a skinny, feisty child, a slim and serious adult, and a handsome octogenarian with an interesting literary past.
 But that was not to be, despite a lifetime of diets.
 It was however a state of affairs which made me write a good few novels with overweight, plain women as their heroines.
 I’ve always been on their side – they are the unseen majority."

 In September 1946, when she was 15, Weldon returned to England with her mother and sister.
 She recalled: "I was a literary groupie from the antipodes...Not that I had any intention of being a writer at the time – too much like hard work.
 All I wanted was to get married and have babies."
 She did not see her father again before his death in 1949.

 In England Weldon won a scholarship to the all-girls South Hampstead High School, before going on to study Psychology and Economics at the University of St Andrews, Scotland.
 Later she recalled attending classes with the moral philosopher Malcolm Knox, who "spoke exclusively to the male students, maintaining that women were incapable of moral judgement or objectivity."
 She completed her Master of Arts in 1952 and moved to London, where she worked as a clerk at the Foreign Office for a salary of £6 a week.